ypsitau/ypsitau.github.io/jrasm/index.md

         ; ... any jobs ...
 ```

+The directive `.WSEG` specifies the start of work segment that is used
+to allocate uninitialized memory are.
+It can not contain any instruction codes and directives that generate data
+including `.DB` and `.DW`.
+It is basically supposed that you declare labels and `.DS` directives in it.

-The code segment is selected before any `.CSEG` or `.DSEG` directive appears.
+The code segment is selected before any of `.CSEG`, `.DSEG` or `.WSEG` directive appears.

 You have to specify at least one `.ORG` directive in the first code segment.
-The original address of the data segment is set right after the end of the code segment
+The address of the data and work segment starts right after the code segment in ths order
-unless you explicitly specify `.ORG` directive for it.
+unless their start adddress is explicitly specified by `.ORG` directive.

 ### .DB, .DW and .DS